 Matra sign: (Dependent Vowel)

 It is used to represent a vowel sound that is not inherent to the consonant.
-Dependent vowels are referred to as "matras" in Sanskrit.
+Dependent vowels are referred to as "matras" .
 They are always depicted in combination with a single consonant, or with a consonant cluster.
 The greatest variation among different Indian scripts is found in the rules for attaching dependent vowels to base characters.
 The rules specific to oriya is mentioned in section 6 (variant) and section 7 (WLE Rules).

 Following table explains the correlation between Vowel and its sign (matra).